Tooth Whitening for a Brighter Smile

-Whitening toothpastes help remove stains on the surface of your teeth.
+Whitening toothpaste help remove stains on the surface of your teeth.
 They are the gentlest of the whitening options.
 They work using polishing action rather than chemicals and don’t have many side effects.
 However, they do not get teeth as white as chemical products.
-Whitening toothpastes can lighten teeth a little bit at a time, over days or weeks.
+Whitening toothpaste can lighten teeth a little bit at a time, over days or weeks.

-Several whitening toothpastes have earned the American Dental Association’s Seal of Acceptance and have been shown to whiten teeth by removing surface stains.
+Several whitening kinds of toothpaste have earned the American Dental Association’s Seal of Acceptance and have been shown to whiten teeth by removing surface stains.

 Your dentist may make custom whitening trays for your upper and lower teeth.
 You put the whitening gel in the trays and wear them for short times during the day or overnight.
 Your dentist will tell you how long to wear them.
 If you wear the trays for too long, the peroxide in the gel can irritate your teeth.

-In-office whitening is done in the dental office.
-In-office whiteners are much stronger than whitening toothpastes and home-use whiteners because they have more peroxide.
+is done in the dental office.
+In-office whiteners are much stronger than whitening toothpaste and home-use whiteners because they have more peroxide.
 They can change the color of your teeth faster than the other methods.